econexpert/monitorwebsites/README.md

 Here are the steps involved in using these scripts:

-1. Download and save the .py files (go to the script and click on 'Download raw file') and settings.py file.
+1. Download and save the .py files (go to the script and click on 'Download raw file') and settings.py file in the same directory.
 2. Create a MongoDB account with a strong and secure password (visit https://www.mongodb.com/).
 3. Create MongoDB users and obtain the connection string (refer to the video tutorial).